-Starting-up with an existing team often means that the team needs to re-establish its focus.
-This could be for a number of reasons:
+Taking charge of an existing team often means that the team needs to re-establish its focus.
+This could be for a number of reasons, such as:

 You will often need to make an assessment of the various elements of the STAR model for example:

 It may be that the team is stuck in one of the negative positions of team development.
-What team development stage would you say the team is at?
-You can find out more about some of the negative phases associated with teams and some teamwork tips to address them here:
+Think about which team development stage is currently at.
+You can find out more about some of the negative phases associated with teams and some teamwork tips to address them in our articles:

-There may also be conflict issues and individual agendas causing problems, so it is worth taking the time to find out as much as possible about the team you are taking over.
-The advice given in our team building techniques article for starting a new team still stands: that putting a clear purpose and clarifying the results expected of the team will help in galvanizing the team to achieve and come together.
-However, there may be more to resolve around individuals strengths if performance has been an issue previously.
-In such a situation it will be important to recognize people’s strengths and establish how they might best contribute.
+There may also be conflict issues and individual agendas causing problems, so it is worth taking the time to find out as much as possible about the team you’re taking over.
+Although the advice offered in ‘team building techniques‘ is mainly about new teams, some is still relevant here.
+For example, stating a clear purpose and clarifying the results expected of either team will help to galvanize action and enhance team bonding.
+And a re-appraisal of individual strengths and how they compliment each other might be the answer to any existing performance problems.